-Yes, when there is nothing in your stomach to slow the digestion of coconut oil, it quickly splits up into its individual fatty acids and glycerols that stimulate bowel movement.
+Yes, when there’s nothing in your stomach to slow the digestion of coconut oil, it quickly splits into its individual fatty acids and glycerols that stimulate bowel movement.

-In short, never take coconut oil on an empty stomach unless you desperately need coconut oil for constipation relief.
+In essence, never take coconut oil on an empty stomach unless you desperately need coconut oil to relieve constipation.

 Many people are stirring coconut oil into their coffee to pep themselves up in the morning.

-However, if coffee isn’t your cup of tea (like me), smoothies, juices, soy milk, rice milk or almond milk are great choices that you can add coconut oil to make your drinks healthier.
+However, if coffee isn’t your cup of tea, smoothies, juices, soy milk, brown rice milk or almond milk are great choices to which you can add coconut oil.
+It simply makes your drinks healthier.

-If you simply mix into the liquid, you’ll probably see a layer of oil floating on top which may look somewhat yucky.
+If you simply mix into the liquid, you’ll probably see a layer of oil floating on top.
+It looks kind of yucky.
 Try to focus on its benefits rather than the overall appearance and you should be fine.

 Oh, here’s at least a workaround to help the smoothies look less greasy.
 Blend coconut oil together with the fruits and vegetables and it’ll give you a supercharged smoothie without an oily aftertaste.

-Yes, just pour coconut oil onto any food on your dining table, regardless of whether the food is cooked (like brown rice) or raw (like salad) and mix them well.
+Yes, just pour coconut oil over any food on your dining table, regardless of whether the food is cooked (like brown rice) or raw (like salad) and mix them well.

-Speaking of salad, if it’s chilled, then coconut oil may form snowy chips on it since it begins to solidify below 76 °F. A simple workaround is to mix coconut oil with olive oil to help lower coconut oil’s melting point so it won’t solidify easily.
+Speaking of salad, if it’s chilled, then coconut oil may form into snow flakes.
+Because it begins to solidify below 76 °F. A simple workaround is to mix coconut oil with olive oil.
+This lowers coconut oil’s melting point so it won’t solidify easily.

-Some people feel that adding to cooked food defeats the purpose of reaping the most benefits out of coconut oil because some coconut oil would have lost to the surroundings when they rise with the steam from the food.
+Some people feel that adding to cooked food defeats the purpose of taking coconut oil orally for health benefits.
+This is because some coconut oil would have lost to the surroundings when they rise with the steam from the food.